MYRADhub/ai-coding-interviewer/README.md

 - **In-Browser Code Editor**
   ✍️ Powered by Monaco (VSCode engine) with syntax highlighting, autocomplete, and per-language persistence.

-- **Custom + Server Tests**
+- **Custom + Official Test Suites**
-  🧪 Define your own tests, run them all at once via the backend runner, and view pass/fail history in an expandable results drawer.
+  🧪 Define your own tests, run them all at once via the backend runner, and see a clear breakdown of user vs. official hidden tests in the results drawer.
 Validation state is stored per problem + language.

 - **Interactive Chat Panel**
   💬 Markdown-rendered conversation that stays in sync with your code, tests, and validation status, so the interviewer can offer relevant guidance.